FREE CONSULTATION

 Google search engine infrastructure mapping for Images tab Image Pack AI Overviews Lens and Discover

-The critical insight: A single well-optimized image can appear across all five surfaces simultaneously.
-An image with strong alt text, ImageObject schema, 1200px width in WebP format, and relevant surrounding context has the best chance of multi-surface visibility.
-Missing any one signal caps your visibility on at least two surfaces.
+Here’s the part worth remembering: a single well-optimized image can show up across all five surfaces at once.
+Strong alt text, ImageObject schema, 1200px width in WebP, and relevant surrounding context give you the best shot at multi-surface visibility, and missing even one of those signals tends to cap your visibility on at least two of the five.

 6. How Search Engines Actually Read Images